qoushiery/demoBlaze/README.md

 Locators Package

 This package is considered a repository of static locators that we have in the system to be used to create any method needed for building our test case the locators are divided into separate classes based on their page location

-Strings Package

-This package is considered a repository of static strings that we have in the system to be used to create any method needed for building our test case the locators are divided into separate classes based on their page location

 Pages Package